6.031: Software Construction

 Spring 2019 · Course Staff · MWF11-12:30 (34-101)

-To see your beta autograde report, go to Didit, follow the link to your psets/ps2 page, and click “beta milestone.”
+To see your beta autograde report, go to Didit, follow the link to your psets/ps4 page, and click “beta milestone.”

-Your manual grade was assigned by staff inspection of your implementations, tests, and your response to code reviews.
+Your manual grade was assigned by staff inspection of your specs, tests, implementations, thread safety docs, and your response to code reviews.

 If you have questions, please see the FAQ about grading questions.